jhumfreez/Firefox-Bookmark-Checker/README.md

 # Firefox-Bookmark-Checker
-Test whether Firefox bookmarks are alive by quering the database, getting a http status code, and logging the dead links.
+Test whether Firefox bookmarks are alive by querying the database, getting a http status code, and logging the dead links.